Deewaar: Let's Bring Our Heroes Home: Plot

 The men quietly begin digging a tunnel to the water main.
 They discover the body of an Indian Army Captain Jatin in the debris under the prison, but this Jatin is among them!
 Khan and Kaul realize that he is, in fact, a Pakistani spy.
 Gaurav and Khan had planned the escape for the night of the tenth, and Jatin, the spy, had dutifully reported this back to Sohail.
 Kaul and Khan decide that the escape will happen on the ninth.
 Jatin is not told of this, but the men manage to send a coded message to Gaurav.
-The following day Khan notices the number 9 scrawled on an army supply truck entering the prison: it is Gaurav's reply.
+The following day Khan notices the number 9 scrawled on an army supply truck entering the prison; it is Gaurav's reply.
 He will await the men near the water main outlet on the ninth.

 On the night of the escape, the men overpower the guards and kill Jatin.
 They enter the water main and begin digging away the last few meters of remaining debris.
 The knocking in the pipes travels up to Sohail's kitchen sink; Sohail quickly discovers the escape and hotly pursues the men down the pipe.
 Gaurav digs from the other side, and, just in the nick of time, the debris is cleared, and father and son are reunited.
 The men make it through.
-One of them sacrifices himself on a land mine inside the water main which caves in and blocks Sohail.
+One of them sacrifices himself on a land mine inside the water main, which caves in and blocks Sohail.

 Gaurav leads his father and the men to a railway line, but the train is delayed.
-The men split up to avoid detection and arrange to meet at dawn near a border point.
+The men split up to avoid detection and arranged to meet at dawn near a border point.
 They arrive at the border point, but Sohail and his men are in close pursuit.
 There is a firefight.
 Khan puts up a brave fight but is shot down.
-Ranvir Kaul and Gaurav and the handful of remaining prisoners finally get across the border in a Pakistan army truck.
-Sohail is right behind them, but his jeep is disarmed, and he is surrounded by Kaul and the prisoners.
-Kaul points to the border line behind them; they are now on Indian soil.
-Kaul, now an Indian Army soldier, attacks and kills Sohail in hand-to-hand combat, and throws his body across the border.
+Ranvir Kaul and Gaurav and the handful of remaining prisoners finally get across the border in a Pakistani army truck.
+Sohail is right behind them, but his Jeep is disarmed, and he is surrounded by Kaul and the prisoners.
+Kaul points to the borderline behind them; they are now on Indian soil.
+Kaul, now an Indian Army soldier, attacks and kills Sohail in hand-to-hand combat and throws his body across the border.

-The film ends as Ranvir Kaul, and his men are reinstated in the Indian Army and salute the Indian tricolor.
+The film ends as Ranvir Kaul and his men are reinstated in the Indian Army and salute the Indian tricolor.